-There is also the occasional opportunity to upgrade to dorm-style chalet or simple hut accommodation with a bed if you think you might need a break from camping.
-This usually costs about 20 USD a night.
-Availability though is very limited and you need to be considerate of everyone else on the truck.
-Do budget accordingly though if you might wish to upgrade once or twice en route.
+There is also some opportunity to upgrade to dorm-style chalet or hotel accommodation with a bed if you think you might need a break from camping.
+Let us know if you would like more information.

 The facilities in the campsites we use vary a lot.
 In general you will find campsites that are clean, may give a little hot water, and can have working flush toilets.
 Be aware though that water pressure is often very weak.
 Please do not come on your African adventure camping safari expecting pristine bathroom facilities...